 Of course, discussions of the toxicity of polymer clay always bring up the question of using a clay-dedicated polymer clay oven for baking.
 This is absolutely and unequivocally unnecessary.
 Please take a moment to read this safety information provided by Polyform, the makers of Sculpey and Premo.
-You’ll see that polymer clay does not release toxic fumes and does not create a residue in your oven when baked as directed.
+You’ll see that polymer clay does not release toxic fumes when baked properly.
 Or even when baked a little hotter than directed.
 (In fact, it’s well-known among pros that baking 10-20 degrees hotter makes the clay stronger, as does baking longer, but only if you are VERIFYING the temp with a themometer.)

 Many people find that the smells from baking polymer clay are unpleasant and some sensitive people might get headaches.
 If this is a concern for you, then by all means put your clay oven in the garage or porch.
 And cover your project during baking, taking the pan outside to open it up.
 But be assured that baking polymer clay does not produce toxic fumes.

 This being said, remember that toxicity is situation dependent.
 Polymer clay is safe to be baked in your home as a hobby or craft material.
 If you work production-style, you’ll probably want to use professional ventilation.
 While nobody worries about baking bread at home, a production bakery has industrial-level ventilation, right?
 Please keep such measures in mind.
 Your home’s air quality should be taken seriously.
 I can’t advise you on that.
 It’s beyond the scope of this website!

 Polymer Clay Safety Risks

 Polymer clay is a plastic, and as such, isn’t a whole lot different from any other plastic we use in our lives.
 It is PVC, the very same plastic that is used in our water pipes.
 But even though polymer clay is tested and certified to be non-toxic, there will always be the question, what if?